Dominic Reyes

 Dominic Reyes (born 20th century) is an English professional sleight-of-hand magician and writer.

 He is noted for creating the routine "Ninja Coins", where a Chinese-style coin magically transforms into any coin that it touches.

 Career

 A publisher and producer of magic, he also appears in the 2007 comedy film Magicians.
-His clients have included Queen Elizabeth II, Sony, Volvo, BMW, the British Board of Film Classification and the Royal Navy.

 Reyes is a member of The Magic Circle, International Brotherhood of Magicians and The Associated Wizards of the South.

 Since 1999, Reyes has published ten books and videos teaching magicians under the title The Merchant of Magic.
 His works are published in the U.K. and the U.S.